EU tariffs on Chinese EVs: member states vote in favour of extra duty

-Published: 24 June 2024
+Published: 07 October 2024

-► EU’s prospective tariffs on Chinese electric cars
+► EU’s tariffs on Chinese electric cars

 Where did this all start?

 The EU has been bristling against China’s increase in prevalence in Europe for a few years now, but it came to a head in September 2023.
-European Commission president Ursula von der Leyen announced an ‘anti-subsidy investigation into electric vehicles coming from China.
+European Commission president Ursula von der Leyen announced an ‘anti-subsidy investigation’ into electric vehicles coming from China.

 ‘Global markets are now flooded with cheaper Chinese electric cars,’ said von der Leyen during her annual address in September 2023.
 ‘Prices are kept artificially low by huge state subsidies, and this is distorting our market.’